 Send home this Summer Packet at the end of the year for parents and students to work on during the summer, if they choose.
 Many parents aren’t sure what to do with young children to promote learning in the summer, and tend to resort to worksheets and flashcards.
 Hopefully this packet provides them with fun, hands-on learning activities.
 Find more End of Year Activities.
+There is a Spanish version of this Summer Packet also — scroll down!

 Send home a parent note explaining the purpose of a summer packet, and a list of the materials enclosed.
 Here is a downloadable copy of the parent letter that you can print to send home to parents.
 There is a PDF file as well as editable Word and PowerPoint (PPT) files.
 With the PPT file, you can easily drag and drop the clipart of your choice onto the page.